 under the root folder which includes the metadata of all Vault data.
 This file is identical to the metadata.csv

 file in a Full file and helps consumers look at all metadata of the Vault regardless of the changes that are captured in an Incremental file.
-This file is not included in the manifest.csv
+The manifest.csv

 The metadata CSV file includes the following standard columns in the following order: